 The biotechnology industry has the need for professionals from many different fields such as engineering, law, human resources, marketing, sales, accounting, investment banking, etc. Most professionals in the biotechnology industry are required to know quite a bit about the field, even if they are not employed as scientists.

-Even if you think you might pursue an alternative scientific field, our program will still give you a strong foundation, and the essential lab skills you need to succeed in college.
+Even if you think you might pursue an alternative scientific field, our program will still give you a strong foundation, and the essential lab skills and communication skills you need to succeed in college and beyond.

 If I am accepted into the BTI sophomore cohort, can I change my mind over the summer?

-Campus-wide, schedule changes will not be permitted after May 25, 2018; therefore, students who accept our invitation to enroll in BTI, will not be able to drop the program over the summer or in August when we return.
+Campus-wide, schedule changes will not be permitted after mid-May, 2024; therefore, students who accept our invitation to enroll in BTI, will not be able to drop the program over the summer or in August when we return.